The regulars -

 ‘You’re probably a vegetarian aren’t you, you big flop haired wuss!’

-The Good Stuff: Straight away we are back into a lovely green environment – this really is the season of the scenic country landscapes and villages that I just happen to find charming.
-I love the camera shot that comes over the side to slowly reveal Amy’s pregnancy, that’s some clever plot revealing camerawork.
-I like how the pollen falls through the Leadworth scenes almost imperceptibly (you could almost mistake it for light rain most of the time).
-You have three distinct personalities in the TARDIS now; Rory thinks of their life in a sweet little village being married to Amy as a dream come to true, to the Doctor it was a nightmare and as far as Amy was concerned she was the size of a house!
-Its brilliant to spend so much time in the new TARDIS giving the audience to get used to the feel and size of it and its interesting that when the ship loses its power and is plunged into darkness it is far more atmospheric than the last time they tried to do this (Rise of the Cybermen).
-Without a doubt Toby Jones gives one of the finest villain performances since the series came back – he’s a delight to watch and sports some very witty dialogue.
+The Good Stuff: Straight away we are back in a lovely green environment – this really is the season of the scenic country landscapes and villages and I just happen to find charming.
+I love the camera shot that comes over the side to slowly reveal Amy’s pregnancy, that’s some clever camera work that expertly reveals a plot point.
+I also like how the pollen falls through the Leadworth scenes almost imperceptibly (you could almost mistake it for light rain most of the time).
+You have three distinct personalities in the TARDIS now; Rory thinks of their life in a sweet little village being married to Amy as a dream come to true, to the Doctor it was a nightmare and as far as Amy was concerned she was the size of a house.
+It's brilliant to spend so much time in the new TARDIS giving the audience a chance to get used to the feel and size of it and it is interesting that when the ship loses its power and is plunged into darkness it is far more atmospheric than the last time they tried to do this (Rise of the Cybermen).
+Without a doubt Toby Jones gives one of the finest villain performances since the series came back, he’s a delight to watch and sports some very witty dialogue.
+Jones is such a strong performer anyway but matched with Nye's sharp dialogue they are practically untoppleable.
 Nice to see that the Doctor is still concocting weird devices out of household objects (this time a corkscrew and a whisk) ala The Time Monster.
-A cold star is another simple but effective fantasy idea in this fairytale season – they are literally drifting towards a cold sun (there is a magical shot of the TARDIS approaching the star with ice crystals bursting on its shell).
-The march of the octogenarians is very quirky, I was cheering upon the first broadcast (especially the one with the Zimmer coming over the field!).
+A cold star is another simple but effective fantasy idea in this fairytale season, the Ship is literally drifting towards a cold sun.
+There is a magical shot of the TARDIS approaching the star with ice crystals bursting on its shell.
+The march of the octogenarians is very quirky, I was cheering upon the first broadcast.
 Ice can burn and sofas can read dont’cha know?
-How funny is it when the Doctor knocks that old woman off the roof – it’s so wrong I can’t help but laugh!
+How funny is it when the Doctor knocks that old woman off the roof – it’s so wrong but I can’t help but laugh!
 The cut from Amy driving the van into the cottage to the snow crusted console room is one of the best scenes of the year and the imagery is unforgettable.

 The Hungry Earth/Cold Blood written by Chris Chibnall and directed by Ashley Way